Tractor S.C.: Champions League

 After a fall out between Oliveira and the club chairman, Oliveira was sacked and Majid Jalali was brought in for the 2013–14 season.
-After a poor run of results Jalali was fired and Toni returned, almost immediately leading Tractor to a Hazfi Cup Championship, and a place in the 2015 AFC Champions League.
+After a poor run of results, Jalali was fired and Toni returned, almost immediately leading Tractor to a Hazfi Cup Championship, and a place in the 2015 AFC Champions League.
 They also finished the season in the 6th place, after they defeated Esteghlal 3–1 in the last match at Azadi Stadium.
 Tractor were also unable to qualify for the knock-out stage of the AFC Champions League for the second consecutive year, after they finished 4th in their group in both the 2013 and 2014 editions.
 In 2015, Tractor again were eliminated in the group stage of the AFC Champions League for the third straight time.

 On 15 May 2015, the final match of the season was played between Tractor and Naft Tehran.
 The match took place at Sahand Stadium in Tabriz.
 After communication issues at the stadium, Tractor staff mistakenly thought that Sepahan was losing to Saipa, which would mean Tractor would win the league with a draw.
 Tractor tied the game, believing that a 3–3 draw with Naft had won them the title.
 While they were celebrating with their fans on the field, they found out that the actual result of the parallel game was 2–0 for Sepahan and that Sepahan were league champions.
 Tractor finished as runners-up for the third time, with Amir Ghalenoi in 2011–12 and Toni in 2012–13 and 2014–15.

-Midway through the 2015–16 season Tractor head coach Toni was once again sacked and replaced by Amir Ghalenoi.
+Midway through the 2015–16 season, Tractor head coach Toni was once again sacked and replaced by Amir Ghalenoi.
 On 24 February 2016 Tractor won their first match of the 2016 AFC Champions League in a 4–0 win against Emirati club Al Jazira.
 Tractor won the return leg 1–0 on 2 March 2016 in Abu Dhabi as well.
 After the first two games, Tractor surpassed the most points they ever gained in the AFC Champions League group stage.
 Tractor qualified for the knock-out stages of the Champions League for the first time in their history on 19 April 2016 after defeating Saudi club Al-Hilal 2–0.
 Tractor eventually lost in the Round of 16 to Emirati club Al Nasr.

-In the 2016–17 season, Tractor defeated Zob Ahan in the semi final of the Hazfi Cup to reach the final against Naft Tehran.
-In January 2017 it was revealed that Tractor had been suspended from two transfer windows by FIFA due to outstanding debts to former players.
-This led to the club terminating the contract of Sajjad Shahbazzadeh whom they had signed days earlier.
+In the 2016–17 season, Tractor defeated Zob Ahan in the semi-final of the Hazfi Cup to reach the final against Naft Tehran.
+In January 2017, it was revealed that Tractor had been suspended from two transfer windows by FIFA, due to outstanding debts to former players.
+This led to the club terminating the contract of Sajjad Shahbazzadeh, whom they had signed days earlier.

+In July 2024, Tractor appointed Dragan Skocic as manager.
+In his first season with the team, Skocic won the Iranian league for the first time in Tractor's history ..
+Tractor followed this up by also winning the Iranian Super Cup in 2025.